 - Reduce the number of HTTP requests

-Recently, we helped one of our clients to optimize the site load speed of his online store built with Shopify and implemented all steps from this checklist.
+Recently, we helped one of our clients to optimize the site load speed of their online store built with Shopify and implemented all steps from our Shopify speed optimization checklist.
 As a result, the website load speed was halved, and the client stated that it increased the conversion rate in the Shopify store by 23%.

-Often, customers interrupt the checkout due to concerns about the security of payment processing.The conversion in your Shopify store won’t enjoy any increase if:
+Often, customers interrupt the shopping process due to concerns about the security of payment processing.The Shopify store bounce rate won’t enjoy any increase if:

 - The website does not include evidence of its safety for the customer’s personal data